trucomanx/pdsit-pkg/README.md

 We have invested a lot of time and effort in creating PDSIT, please cite it when using it.

+### Install

+## In MATLAB or OCTAVE
+For install the library in MATLAB, unzip the pdsit-pkg.tar.gz bellow path

+ %USERPROFILE%\lib\octmat

+where %USERPROFILE% represent the home profile directory; for example:

+ C:\Users\username\lib\octmat

+The PDSIT package will be unziped (installed) in:

+ C:\Users\username\lib\octmat\pdsit-pkg

+For to load the PDSIT package in MATLAB, type the next MATLAB code:

+ SOURCECODE='C:\Users\username\lib\octmat\pdsit-pkg\pdsit';
+ addpath(genpath(SOURCECODE));

+## Only in OCTAVE
+The next OCTAVE code install the PDSIT package in the directory ~/lib/octmat

+ pkg prefix ~/lib/octmat
+ pkg install pdsit-pkg.tar.gz

+The package is configured for be loaded by default.

 ### Authors and Contributors
 This package was wrote by @trucomanx.